vothanhdat2000/vothanhdat2000/README.md

 ### DevOps Engineer
 * **Company:** **Gameloft**
-* **Duration:** November 2024 – Present
-* Design, deploy, and manage scalable and highly available infrastructure on **AWS** using Infrastructure as Code (IaC) tools like [Terraform/CloudFormation].
-* Implement and maintain CI/CD pipelines using **Docker** and **Kubernetes** to automate the build, testing, and deployment of applications.
-* Monitor system performance and reliability using **Prometheus** and **Grafana**, responding to incidents and driving post-mortem analysis to ensure SLOs are met.
-* Develop and maintain robust ETL/ELT data pipelines using **Python** and [AWS Glue/Airflow] to process and deliver data for analytics teams.

 ### Site Reliability Engineer
 * **Company:** **Microsoft**
-* **Duration:** January 2023 – November 2024
-* Acted as an SRE for core Microsoft services, responsible for maintaining service reliability, upholding SLOs/SLAs, and participating in on-call incident response.
-* Automated operational tasks, diagnostics, and recovery procedures using **PowerShell** to reduce manual intervention (MTTR) and improve system resilience.
-* Analyzed service telemetry and health data to identify, troubleshoot, and resolve systemic issues related to networking, identity, and distributed cloud services.

 ### Data Engineer
 * **Company:** **Sportify**
-* **Duration:** March 2022 – January 2023
-* Wrote and optimized complex SQL queries and data models for analytics.
-* Built and maintained data ingestion pipelines using Python and [ETL tools].

 ## 🎓 Education